By Gabrielle Kratsas

 Fun fitness is plentiful at Cornell’s different facilities, like the outdoor and indoor basketball courts, open lap swimming pool, sand volley ball courts, pool and ping pong tables, tennis courts and a 16-lane bowling center.
 The club and intramural sports options vary from archery to underwater hockey, and the five fitness centers offer 80 group exercise classes each week.
 Staff, faculty, retirees and their spouses/partners are welcome to improve their health through the Staff & Faculty Wellness Program.

-8. Wheaton College in Wheaton, Ill.
+8. Wheaton College

 In 12th place on The Princeton Review’s Best Campus Food list, Wheaton’s dining is run through café bon appétit, which focuses on sustainability and nutrition.
 Menu items are labeled according to whether they’re vegetarian, approved by Seafood Watch or “For Your Well-Being”—foods that illustrate the monthly “Food For Your Well-Being” topic.
 As for sustainability, Wheaton uses the leftover coffee grounds and eggshells as fertilizer for the campus greenhouse, and a local pig farm receives the other food scraps.
 All food is made from scratch using healthy and local ingredients.